mohit01-10/mohit01-10/README.md

 ###

 <h3 align='center'>
- A pre-final year undergrad at JUIT-Solan majoring in CSE, passionate about front-end development, specialized in machine learning and research projects.
+ I am a Final year undergrad at JUIT-Solan majoring in CSE, passionate about front-end development, specialized in machine learning and research projects.
 Love staying up-to-date with the latest trends and frameworks like React.js 🌟🚀.
 </h3>

 ###